Industrial policy: A double-edged sword for Australian innovation?

 According to Prof. Fox, recently enacted US policies, particularly the CHIPS and Science Act and the Inflation Reduction Act, have prompted other countries to focus on their industry policies.
 “Other countries are thinking, ‘Well, we’d better get on this as well; otherwise, all our innovations and talent are going to be sucked into the US,” he said.

 However, as Commissioner de Fontenay stressed, the prime concern should remain to develop a strategy for policies that do more good than harm.
-“We have a whole literature in economics on endogenous protection that says that once you create subsidies or tariffs for a new industry, and that industry grows up, you’ve created a whole bunch of firms that have a very strong vested interest in keeping those subsidies/tariffs,” she said.
-“First, we just need to pause and recognise the scale of the problem.”
+“First, we just need to pause and recognise the scale of the problem,” she said.
+Support for new industries runs the risk of creating industries that are reliant on maintaining that support.

 An evolving definition